Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Oil and Pyrex.md

 **Before Mitigation**: Likelihood: 2, Severity: 5, Overall: 10

 **Mitigation**: Ensure only one child is 'investigating' the spheres at a time so that they can be monitored.
-If they burst the sphere ensure that they don't rub their eyes and that they wipe their hands.\r\nCall a first aider in the case of an injury, who may perform an eyewash if trained and happy to do so.
+If they burst the sphere ensure that they don't rub their eyes and that they wipe their hands.
+Call a first aider in the case of an injury, who may perform an eyewash if trained and happy to do so.

 **After Mitigation**: Likelihood: 1, Severity: 5, Overall: 5